tiikeri/all/README.md

 ######Rosetta Code
-    99bottles		♪ Ninety-nine bottles of beer on the wall, take one down and pass it around… ♪ floyd			generates n rows of floyd's triangle
+    99bottles		♪ Ninety-nine bottles of beer on the wall, take one down and pass it around… ♪ floyd			generates n rows of floyd's triangle langinascii		displays 'bash shell' in 3D ASCII art rot13			prints the string in rot13
+    sumdigits		displays the sum of all digits in a number

     ############
     # Syntaxes #